Chukwu12/100hours-Project-3/README.md

 # Recipe App
 Welcome to the Recipe App!
 This application is designed to help you explore and manage a diverse collection of recipes.
 Whether you're looking for healthy options, sweet desserts, or recipes from different cuisines, this app has got you covered.
-##Features
+## Features
-User Accounts: Create an account to start using the app.
-Once registered, you can fully access all features.
+**User Accounts: Create an account to start using the app.
+Once registered, you can fully access all features**.<br>

 Recipe Browsing: Explore a variety of recipes categorized into:

-Random Recipes: Discover a new recipe at random.
+* Random Recipes: Discover a new recipe at random.<br>
-Healthy Recipes: Find recipes that are good for your health.
+* Healthy Recipes: Find recipes that are good for your health.<br>
-Dessert Recipes: Indulge in sweet treats.
+* Dessert Recipes: Indulge in sweet treats.<br>

-Recipe Management: Each recipe card provides the following options:
+**Recipe Management: Each recipe card provides the following options**:

-Favorite: Mark recipes you love.
+* Favorite: Mark recipes you love. :hearts: <br>
-Like: Show your appreciation for a recipe.
+* Like: Show your appreciation for a recipe. :thumbsup: <br>
-Delete: Remove recipes you no longer wish to see.
+* Delete: :wastebasket: Remove recipes you no longer wish to see.<br>
+* View: :mag: <br>
-View: See detailed information about the recipe including ingredients and instructions.
+ _See detailed information about the recipe including ingredients and instructions_.

-Cuisine Categories: Navigate through various cuisines using the navbar:
+**Cuisine Categories: Navigate through various cuisines using the navbar**:
-African
+* African :rice:
-American
+* American :hamburger:
-Asian
+* Asian :ramen:
-Mexican
+* Mexican :taco: <br>
-Each category generates recipes specific to that cuisine.
+_Each category generates recipes specific to that cuisine_.

-Search Bar: Use the search bar to find any recipe provided by the Spoonacular API.
-This feature allows you to search for recipes based on ingredients, dish names, or other criteria.
+**Search Bar: Use the search bar to find any recipe provided by the Spoonacular API.
+This feature allows you to search for recipes based on ingredients, dish names, or other criteria**.<br>

   Profile Management: Access your profile to:

-Create Recipes: Share your own recipes with details and a photo.
+* Create Recipes: Share your own recipes with details and a photo.
-Leave Feedback: Comment on recipes and provide feedback.
+* Leave Feedback: Comment on recipes and provide feedback.
-View Favorite Recipes: Review all the recipes you have favorited.
+* View Favorite Recipes: Review all the recipes you have favorited.

-##Tech Stack
+## Tech Stack :man_technologist:
-HTML/CSS: For styling and layout.
+* HTML/CSS: For styling and layout.<br>
-JavaScript: For dynamic interactions.
+* JavaScript: For dynamic interactions.<br>
-EJS: Embedded JavaScript templates for rendering HTML.
+* EJS: Embedded JavaScript templates for rendering HTML.<br>
-Bootstrap: For responsive design and components.
+* Bootstrap: For responsive design and components.<br>
-Node.js: Backend server environment to handle requests and manage data.
+* Node.js: Backend server environment to handle requests and manage data.<br>
-Spoonacular API: Provides access to a vast collection of recipes and their details.
+* Spoonacular API: Provides access to a vast collection of recipes and their details.

-##Contribution
+## Contribution
 Feel free to contribute to this project by submitting issues or pull requests.
 Your feedback and suggestions are welcome!

 License